StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 ## State change events

 In StackState, metrics and events flow through topology elements in telemetry streams.
-These telemetry streams are used by [health checks](/use/health-state-and-alerts/add-a-health-check.md) to determine the health state of each element.
-For every change in health state, a state change event is generated.
-Event handlers can be added to a view to listen to the generated state change events and  take action if a configured threshold is passed.
+These telemetry streams are used by [health checks](/use/health-state-and-alerts/add-a-health-check.md) to determine the health state of the element.
+For every change in health state, at least one state change event is generated.
+Event handlers can be added to a view to listen to the generated state change events within the view and trigger an alert or action if a configured threshold is passed.

 The event types generated when an element state changes are described in the table below.